The Independent Agencies

 4/25

-DOGE staff within AmeriCorps start terminating roughly $400 million in grants (roughly 41% of the total grant funding) to 1,031 organizations across America because their award "no longer effectuates agency priorities."
+DOGE staff within AmeriCorps start terminating roughly $400 million in grants (roughly 41% of the total grant funding) to 1,031 organizations across America.
+The reason given is that the grant “no longer effectuates agency priorities.”

 Legislative Branch Agencies